AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 ### Endpoint selection {#endpoint-selection}

-This section enables you to choose the endpoints that the MVPD can use for authentication, authorization, and logout flows from the respective dropdown menus.
+This section enables you to choose the endpoints of the MVPD used for authentication, authorization, and logout flows from the respective dropdown menus.

    ![Endpoints for authentication, authorization, and logout flows](assets/endpoint-selection.png)